 You can see an overview of your latest test grades via your online profile on the OET website, approximately 16 business days after each test day.
 Official, hard copy Statements of Results are mailed within five business days of the publication of results in online profiles.

 The Statement of Results shows the scores obtained at the most recent sitting, as well as scores for all sittings within the last two years.
 Results for the four sub-tests that make up the OET are reported as one of five grades – A (highest) to E (lowest).

 Boards and councils can access results via the OET website.
-Registration authorities are encouraged to register for secure access to the site to check individual results; access to the online verification system is controlled by OET Centre management.
-In order to gain access, managers working for health profession Assessing/Registration Authorities can apply for individual staff members to have secure access to the relevant function of the OET website.
-At present a number of staff of the DIAC Skilled Processing Centre (Adelaide) and staff of 13 Australian & New Zealand Health Profession bodies are registered to do so.
+Registration authorities are advised to register for secure access to the site to check individual results – access to the online verification system is controlled by OET Centre management.
+To gain access, managers working for health profession Assessing/Registration Authorities apply for individual staff members to have secure access.

 How are OET results reported?

 You will receive a Statement of Results which shows your grade (A highest to E lowest) for each of the four sub-tests: